Perverse schobers, stability conditions and quadratic differentials I: First examples of perverse schobers with arc system kits

 \begin{proposition} There is a positive arc system kit for $\hF_{\on{cut}}$ giving rise to the objects $\A_{\Sgh}$. \end{proposition}

 \begin{proof} We consider the objects $\{\A_e\}_{e\in \Sgh_1}$ as coCartesian sections of the Grothendieck construction of $\hF_{\on{cut}}$.
-It is straightforward to show that evaluating these coCartesian sections yields an arc system kit with $L_e=\A_e(e)$ and $L_{v,a}=\A_e(v)$ for each edge $e$ of $\rg$ and halfedge $a$ of $e$ lying at the vertex $v$.
-The positivity of this arc system kit reduces to the equivalence \eqref{eq:twistktm}. \end{proof}
+It is straightforward to see that evaluating these coCartesian sections yields an arc system kit with $L_e=\A_e(e)$ and $L_{v,a}=\A_e(v)$ for each edge $e$ of $\rg$ and halfedge $a$ of $e$ lying at the vertex $v$.
+Note for this that at each $1$-valent vertex $v$ with halfedge $a$ of $\rg_{\on{tri},\on{cut}}$ arising from a cut-off loop, the datum $L_{v,a}$ is given by a shift of $k[t_m]\in \D(k[t_m])\simeq \mathcal{F}'_{\on{cut}}(v)$.
+The positivity of this arc system kit is also clear, where in the case $m=1$ we use that the equivalence \eqref{eq:twistktm} arises from the cofiber sequence \eqref{eq:twist_cof_seq_ktm}. \end{proof}

 \begin{remark} The stable $\infty$-category $\hC_{\eS}$ generated by $\A_{\Sgh}$ is the $\infty$-categorical version of the topological Fukaya category of the marked surface ${\bf S}^{\on{blw}}$ (without $\on{Ind}$-completing). \end{remark}